 Andrew joined the Calouste Gulbenkian Foundation from the Joseph Rowntree Foundation where he held the post of Director of Policy Development and Communications.
 Prior to this, he was Director of Communications at the UK Sports Council and, before that, Head of Public Affairs at the National Consumer Council.
 Andrew previously held posts at HSBC Holdings, the Arts Council of England, and the Foyer Federation for Youth, as well as working for the Chair of the All-Party Parliamentary Group on Homelessness and Housing Need.
 He is a committee member of Healthwatch England, the statutory national consumer champion in health and social care, of member of the council of Collaborate, and a founder director of the Social Innovation Exchange (SIX).
 He is also director/trustee of the Forces in Mind Trust.
 He previously served voluntarily in a variety of capacities: as chair of DV8 Physical Theatre, group chair of People Can, a trustee of Addaction, director of Yorkshire Metropolitan Housing, among other appointments.

 Born in New South Wales, Australia, Andrew was educated at King’s School, Bruton in Somerset, and St Andrews University.
 He is a Fellow of the Royal Society of Arts and an enthusiast for contemporary abstract and Aboriginal art.

-Isobel is a highly focused Executive Director with an impressive track record in organisational development and change management implementation enhanced by a strategic approach to internal employee engagement and external communications.
-She has worked at senior level within the public sector for 25 years and has represented Scottish interests on a number of Cabinet advisory groups and Government manifesto development projects.
+Isobel has worked at senior level within the public sector for over 30 years and has sat on a number of Cabinet Office advisory groups and Government manifesto developments projects.

 - Andrew Cowan LLB (Hons) DipLP RD RNR – Partner – TC Young Solicitors